 This week we’re helping you to stay motivated with tips from Louis Howell, Co-Director of Revolution Hive (a youth empowerment program) and also part of our amazing roster of Apprentice Nation guest speakers.
-Here are 5 steps to staying motivated and reaching any goal plus a three-part video series you can check out on our Instagram, Twitter or Facebook pages.

 Without wanting to dwell on the negatives, I do want to begin by saying that you are forgiven.
 Honestly… you are forgiven.
 Forgiven for feeling less driven, a little frustrated and as if the wind has been taken out of your sails due to the challenges that the COVID-19 outbreak is causing us all to face.